katharina-schulze/SusI-Documentation/docs/admin/interface.md

 #### prepared-computation

 This message is used to signal, that preparation of the backend was successful.
+The id that is returned is a prepare-computation-id.

 ``` json title="prepared-computation Message Example"
 {